 Multnomah County has supported Goal 7 confirming the benefits of keeping steeper sloped forest lands in forest uses and permitting recreational uses in its CFU zone.
 Additionally, landslide risks are minimized through application of the County's Hillside Development (HD) overlay zone and code provisions.
 The HD zone includes a number of requirements related to the assessment and documentation of risk and restrictions on development where slopes exceed 25%.
-Where slopes exceed 25%, property owners are required to obtain a report and recommendations from a geotechnical professional, documenting the risks associated with potential landslides and measures that can be taken to mitigate those risks.
+Property owners may be required to obtain a report and recommendations from a geotechnical professional, documenting the risks associated with potential landslides and measures that can be taken to mitigate those risks.
 Metro has undertaken that effort with respect to its planned Burlington Creek Forest visitor improvements.
 Goal 7 is satisfied.